 You can do this a number of ways.

-Now you know who to target and what challenges to address, you’re ready to decide the type of content you’re going to create, who should be involved in creating it, and where to place that content so prospects find it.
+Now that you know who to target and what challenges to address, you are ready to decide the type of content you are going to create, who should be involved in creating it, and where to place that content so prospects find it.

 And remember, creating high-quality content can’t be down to marketers or your marketing agency alone.

-Sure, they’ll play a big part in shaping your programme – like suggesting the kind of topics and formats that’ll resonate with your prospects.
+Sure, they will play a big part in shaping your programme – like suggesting the kind of topics and formats that will resonate with your prospects.